 Our service includes a wide range of pharmaceutical quality control, from developing and validating methods to performing release testing and complete stability testing.

 Every year we analyse a wide variety of samples for purity, content, active substance release and many other parameters.
-We have thereby gained experience with over 350 different active substances and excipients, ranging from chemically defined to herbal medicinal substances and from antibiotics to vitamins in a wide variety of dosage forms.
+We have thereby gained experience with more than 400 different active substances and excipients, ranging from chemically defined to herbal medicinal substances and from antibiotics to vitamins in a wide variety of dosage forms.

 The internal facilities allow us to fulfil the requirements of the standard national and international pharmacopoeias, such as the German (DAB), European (Ph.Eur) or US (USP) pharmacopoeias.
 Our range also includes other standardised procedures and our own comprehensive method collections.